G-Core/product-documentation/documentation/waap/api-discovery-and-protection/configure-api-base-path.md

 After you configure the API base path, CAPTCHA and JavaScript validation will be disabled for added endpoints.

 The <a href="https://gcore.com/docs/waap/ddos-protection" target="_blank">DDoS protection</a>, <a href="https://gcore.com/docs/waap/waap-policies/ip-reputation" target="_blank">IP reputation</a>, and rate limitation features will continue to protect those endpoints.
-Custom <a href="https://gcore.com/docs/waap/ip-security/allow-and-block-ip-addresses" target="_blank">firewall rules</a> can also impact content delivery via API and potentially block users.
+Custom <a href="https://gcore.com/docs/waap/waap-rules/custom-rules" target="_blank">WAAP rules</a> and <a href="https://gcore.com/docs/waap/ip-security/allow-and-block-ip-addresses" target="_blank">firewall rules</a> can also impact content delivery via API and potentially block users.